emma-sax4/emmasax4.info/README.md

 ---
 layout: thought
 title: Draft 1
-categories: [ all ]
+tags: [ all ]
 draft: true
 ---
 ```

-For a draft that will eventually be a part of a set, use the `title` and `subtitle` metadata, and make sure to add the proper set name as a category:
+For a draft that will eventually be a part of a set, use the `title` and `subtitle` metadata, and make sure to add the proper set name as a tag as well:
 ```
 ---
 layout: thought
 title: Thoughts Set
 subtitle: Draft 2
-categories: [ all, thoughts_set ]
+tags: [ all, thoughts_set ]
 draft: true
 ---
 ```